AdamHermes/NASA-Space-Apps-Challenge-2025/README.md

+# Deployment

+Our server is now live at: https://nasa-space-apps-challenge-2025-frontend1.onrender.com

+# Video Demo

+View a demo of our website at: https://www.youtube.com/watch?v=P9z29ItXTbM

 # Light Curve ML & Visualization — Quick Start

 Short instructions to get the project running locally.
 This README is intentionally brief and non-technical.

 The Web Interface relating to this project is available at: https://github.com/lammhuyy/NASA-Space-Apps-Challenge-2025-frontend

 1) Install